 Required Documents and Information

-When registering your boat for the first time, gather these essential items:
+When registering your boat for the first time, gather these essential items before heading to the office:

 - Proof of ownership – Bill of sale, manufacturer’s certificate of origin, or previous title